emafriki/BuscaLIMA/README.md

 * Check that you've typed the commands correctly.

-* Check that you have the Tkinter packages in your Python installation
+* Check that you have the Tkinter packages in your Python installation.